Akplesa/machine-learning-challenge/README.md

 My first model used the K nearest neighbor algorithm.
 This algorithim finds the distances between a query and all of the data examples.
 It selects the specified number examples "K" closest to the query and votes for the most frequent labels or averages the labels.

+## Model 2 - Deep Neural Network
+My second model uses a deep neural network. a Neural network uses many layers of nodes to aquire high-level functions from input information.

+## ** Summary **
+For  *Model 1* accuracy scores decreased with increasing k with the highest testing score at 83.1% where k=13.
+For *Model 2* I trained 2 models for a higher level of accuracy with the highest accuracy score at 89.2% during the second run.